 Do not get laser tattoo removal on a brand-new tattoo

 Unfortunately, we are unable to treat brand new tattoos.
 You will need to wait at least 8 weeks after you got the tattoo, before starting the tattoo removal process.
-This is because we need to let the skin heal, and whilst you might have healed on the surface, the deeper layers will still be healing and to do a treatment so soon after getting a new tattoo, could do lead to scarring.
+This is because we need to let the skin heal.
+And whilst you might have healed on the surface, the deeper layers will still be healing.
+To do a treatment so soon after getting a new tattoo, could do lead to scarring.

 Do not try alternative tattoo removal methods

 Tattoo removal takes patience and planning.
 Depending on tattoo size, colour, location on the body (along with many other variables) tattoo removal can take anything between 6-12 sessions.
 Because tattoo removal does take time, some people are tempted want to speed up the process with removal creams, acid removal, dermabrasion and salabrasion.
 We would highly recommend against these alternative methods, as they can cause permanent skin damage.

 Do not use a machine epilator or hair removal creams

 These methods of hair removal, where several hairs are pulled out of the skin or a cream that enables hair to be wiped off can damage the skin and as a result delay the healing process.

 Please provide your medical history to the clinician before a laser tattoo removal treatment and mention any antibiotics you might be taking.
 It is important to be across everything beforehand, so you can have an effective tattoo removal treatment.
 You will need to stop taking photosensitising medicines such as St John’s Wort, Retin A or Roaccutane 2 weeks before a treatment.
 These medicines can make the skin sensitive.
 And cause symptoms such as swelling, burning, rash, blisters, or eczematous conditions.
 If you are concerned about the pain, speak to the tattoo removal specialist.
 They will discuss alternative pain reduction methods which are completely safe.